 - Stitch dial

-I was pleasantly surprised with the results when using this machine.
+I was pleasantly surprised with the results when were testing with this model.
 My 6 year old niece had no issues using it and was eager to learn more when she was finished her first project.
-If your child is just starting out you can’t go wrong with this sewing machine.
+If your child is just starting out you can’t go wrong with this portable sewing machine.

 The Brother XL2610 fills the gap between a kid and a teenager.
 This model is meant for the older kid who wants a great beginner sewing machine that has an abundance of features, such as: